Keyboard shortcuts

 pip install .

-pip install -e .
+Use pip install -e . for an editable install during development.

-6) Make the shared library findable
+6. Make the cdylib findable

 macOS: